 If you make a bit of an effort, you can greatly reduce those costs and save up enough money to make more important investments.
 Having leftover funds can be extremely beneficial, especially when there’s a sudden opportunity you have to capitalize on before you miss the chance to do so.

-Maximizing ROI without placing too much effort into it isn’t difficult to accomplish.
+Maximising ROI without placing too much effort into it isn’t difficult to accomplish.
 With a bit of careful planning and by implementing well-developed strategies, your efforts will yield enough ROI to drive your business success.